 Chris believes in creating a supportive, respectful classroom environment where learners are nurtured and challenged to develop their potential.
 He aims to build resilience and develop a growth mindset in pupils; allowing them to become more independent and creative thinkers.

 He comes to Malaysia with his wife who is also a teacher, and two young children.
 He enjoys music, including playing the piano and guitar.
-He is very much looking forward to joining the Excelsior Family and exploring and experiencing a new culture with his family.
+He is very much looking forward to exploring and experiencing a new culture with his family.

 David is originally from the UK and gained a B.Sc. in Sports Science and a PGCE in Physical Education from the UK as well as a Masters in Education from the US.
 Having 20 years teaching experience, he taught in the UK for four years and has since worked for 15 years teaching in international schools in Malaysia, Qatar, Italy, China and Saudi Arabia.
 David has held many leadership positions and brings a wealth of experience in teaching Primary and Secondary school children and developing programmes and initiatives to promote engaging and active learning for all students in the school community.